McDonald’s (NYSE:MCD) PT Raised to $255.00

-McDonald’s (NYSE:MCD) had its price objective hoisted by UBS Group from $240.00 to $255.00 in a research report report published on Thursday morning, Benzinga reports.
-They currently have a buy rating on the fast-food giant’s stock.
+McDonald’s (NYSE:MCD) had its price target upped by Cowen from $250.00 to $255.00 in a report published on Wednesday, Benzinga reports.
+The firm currently has an outperform rating on the fast-food giant’s stock.

-Several other research firms have also recently commented on MCD.
-Oppenheimer raised McDonald’s from a market perform rating to an outperform rating and set a $240.00 price objective on the stock in a research report on Thursday, January 7th.
-Zacks Investment Research upgraded shares of McDonald’s from a sell rating to a hold rating and set a $218.00 price target for the company in a research note on Tuesday, February 2nd.
-The Goldman Sachs Group assumed coverage on shares of McDonald’s in a report on Tuesday, January 19th.
-They issued a buy rating and a $237.00 target price on the stock.
-Atlantic Securities started coverage on shares of McDonald’s in a research note on Tuesday, April 13th.
-They set a neutral rating and a $237.00 target price for the company.
-Finally, Credit Suisse Group raised their price target on McDonald’s from $230.00 to $238.00 and gave the stock an outperform rating in a research note on Friday, January 29th.
-Eight analysts have rated the stock with a hold rating and twenty-three have given a buy rating to the company’s stock.
-The company currently has an average rating of Buy and a consensus target price of $237.30.
+A number of other analysts also recently issued reports on the stock.
+JPMorgan Chase & Co. raised their price target on shares of McDonald’s from $215.00 to $245.00 and gave the company an overweight rating in a report on Monday, April 19th.
+Credit Suisse Group increased their price target on McDonald’s from $230.00 to $238.00 and gave the company an outperform rating in a report on Friday, January 29th.
+Smith Barney Citigroup started coverage on McDonald’s in a report on Monday, January 4th.
+They issued a neutral rating and a $230.00 price objective for the company.
+Stephens boosted their price objective on McDonald’s from $225.00 to $232.00 and gave the company an equal weight rating in a research note on Thursday, January 7th.
+Finally, Morgan Stanley raised their target price on shares of McDonald’s from $248.00 to $250.00 and gave the stock an overweight rating in a research note on Monday, April 19th.
+Eight analysts have rated the stock with a hold rating and twenty-three have issued a buy rating to the company’s stock.
+McDonald’s presently has a consensus rating of Buy and a consensus target price of $237.30.

 McDonald's Corporation operates and franchises McDonald's restaurants in the United States and internationally.
 Its restaurants offer various food products and beverages, as well as breakfast menu.
 As of December 31, 2020, the company operated 39,198 restaurants.
 McDonald's Corporation was founded in 1940 and is based in Chicago, Illinois.